andreaskth/securing-chrome-extensions/tracking-vuln/README.md

 While this server is supposedly out of your control (hence why it being able to track you is a problem) it is worth noting that due to the change of how we perform the HTTP-request, it is necessary that the server allows [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) for your origin for any image you request.
 This would look something like this in the server code: `res.header("Access-Control-Allow-Origin", "*");`.

 ### <a name="proxyServer">Proxy server</a>
 In the *proxy-server* folder, the `app.js` file contains a simple proxy server.
 This proxy server will serve the purpose of hiding your "origin" by being the one issuing the HTTP-request to the image provider.
-All it does is receiving your original HTTP-request and then redirecting it to the image provider.
+All it does is receive your original HTTP-request and then redirect it to the image provider.

  To run it enter the folder and run `npm install` and then `node app.js`.
 The default port is 3001; this can be changed in the `app.js` file.
-Similarly to the malicious webserver (the image provider) this proxy needs to be made visible (for example with *ngrok*), and then have the URL it is visible on added to the `proxyServer` variable in the `egg.js` file.
+Similarly to the malicious webserver (the image provider), this proxy needs to be made visible (for example with *ngrok*), and then have the URL it is visible on added to the `proxyServer` variable in the `egg.js` file.

 ### How to run the safe extension
 If you want to see all changes made between the vulnerability and the fix, have a look at [this commit](https://github.com/andreaskth/securing-chrome-extensions/commit/89991010ae52044e0ffa748dae207573cf43afa1).
 The folder *rerouted-http-easter-eggstention* contains the safe version of the extension.
 To summarize what you have to do to run this: